Competitions - why they help your teen build skills - and deadlines for entry

 Entry is great to include on CVs, personal statements or to talk about in interviews.
 If they win or are acknowledged as a good entry, it can be a great confidence booster.
 However, win or no win, entering a competition demonstrates initiative, intellectual curiosity, drive, research skills, preparation and organisation.
 These are all desirable skills and should be the primary focus when including them in applications or talking about them in interviews.

-If you’re looking for other things your teen can do that they’ll enjoy, will build character, develop their skills and help them stand out during interviews, take a look at The Parents’ Guide to Standing out from the crowd.
+If you’re looking for other things your teen can do that they’ll enjoy, will build character, develop their skills and help them stand out during interviews, take a look at The Parents’ Guide to Developing Skills and Character.

 Art

-Royal Academy of Arts – Young Artists summer show – deadline tbc Mar 2024 (schools can register from Jan 2024).
+Royal Academy of Arts – Young Artists summer show – Schools must register for candidates.
+Registration from 05 Jan to 04 Mar 2026.
 Judging in May.
-Exhibition in July.
+Exhibition 14 Jul to 30 Aug (age 4-18)

 Business / economics